-Fajitas are a favourite Mexican dish,
+Churros are a favourite sweet Mexican dish

-When I think of Mexican food, I think of nachos and tacos – well who doesn’t.
-But Mexico has many more foods than just my favourites.
-Here, 6 travel bloggers enlighten us on what their favourite Mexican food is.
-They take us on a journey our taste buds will thoroughly enjoy.
-Without further ado, get ready to discover some favourite Mexican dishes.
+When I think of Mexican food, I think of nachos and tacos – well, who doesn’t!
+But having visited Mexico I discovered that Mexico has many more tasty Mexican dishes than just my two favourite Mexican dishes.

 Chile en Nogada